The Omega as a Router

 The Omega is primarily designed as a development board to prototype WiFi-enabled devices, so by default, we have turned off the ethernet interface

 eth0 in the firmware.
 In order to use the Omega as a router, you will need to re-enable this.
-To do this, you will need to open up the

 This will tell the Omega to turn on the